Pteratato/Oasis/Oasis_CH02.md

 The little alley leading down into Knob Nook opened into a wide space, where a fire crackled low in a pit and many travelers were seated on logs, listening to a story.

-“Nik and his band of rogues could see the wavering green trees in the distance,” Janus recited to a rapt audience, keeping his voice low and mysterious, “but from the top of the plateau they could also see Fura’s Scar, a crevasse that slices the desert in two all the way from Rasalhague to the Tzorim Basin.
+“Nik and his band of rogues could see the wavering green trees in the distance,” Jakim recited to a rapt audience, keeping his voice low and mysterious, “but from the top of the plateau they could also see Fura’s Scar, a crevasse that slices the desert in two all the way from Rasalhague to the Tzorim Basin.
 Nik felt his heart drop – his clues had placed Sappath el-Sappah on *this* side of the Scar, not that.
 He hung his head and climbed down the plateau to inform his comrades of this new impasse.”

-Next to Janus, his little brother Brimwylf made the motion of hanging his head and pretending to climb down.
-Jae, a small and quiet toddler with golden curls, mimicked Brimwylf, partially hidden in the shadows of the other two.
+Next to Jakim, his little brother Brimjrar made the motion of hanging his head and pretending to climb down.
+Jae, a small and quiet toddler with golden curls, mimicked Brimjrar, partially hidden in the shadows of the other two.

 Anna bustled around the guests, fulfilling orders for purslane wine, stew, and oat bread.
 The stew was a bit thin and the wine was a bit thick, but the food had a homey taste that some of the travelers enjoyed, and many remarked that it reminded them of their mother or their grandmother; it made them sentimental and they tipped well, so Anna kept the pot full.

 “But Nik’s comrades would not be deterred!”
-Janus continued.
+Jakim continued.
 “After all, if they turned back now, what would they have to show for their struggle?
 Nothing!
 They’d given up everything for this journey, surely they could find a way.
 Let them pack up camp and travel to the edge of the Scar to assess their options.”

-Brimwylf made the motion of pulling down a tent.
+Brimjrar made the motion of pulling down a tent.
 Jae made the motion of rolling up a bed.

 Anna dropped violet little mushrooms into the stew, and they were so delicate that they dissolved in the hot broth instantly, swirling with the herbs and cooked rabbit and wild onion.
 These little mushrooms, paired with the wine, were just enough to keep the guests relaxed, imaginative, and in a state of wistful reflection.

 “Giant spiders!”
-Janus shouted, and Brimwylf made his best skittering sounds.
+Jakim shouted, and Brimjrar made his best skittering sounds.
 “Crawling all along the walls of the Scar, each large enough to suck a man blood-dry.
 Nik and his men could see them swarming deep in the chasm, waiting red-eyed in the darkness for any who dared cross, blocking their path to the oasis of Shappath el-Shappah.
 Out of options now, he closed his eyes and prayed.”

-Brimwylf bowed his head.
+Brimjrar bowed his head.
 Jae clasped his hands.

 Anna passed out wooden bowls of stew and refilled cups of wine.
 She came to a priest sitting alone on a log, but he raised a hand in refusal and said, “Just bread, please.”

-“‘Dearest Alil, most beautiful Alil, Mother of the Sands, lend me your magic once again,’” Janus prayed. “‘Please help us conquer this trial.’
+“‘Dearest Alil, most beautiful Alil, Mother of the Sands, lend me your magic once again,’” Jakim prayed. “‘Please help us conquer this trial.’
 But Alil was a fickle goddess, and she didn’t want to reveal her fondness for a mortal, so Nik prayed and prayed and prayed with no answer.
 For three days and three nights, without eating or sleeping, Nik showered Alil with lavish praise and begged her divine grace.
 Finally, touched by his perseverance, she descended and said, ‘Courageous Nik, no other mortal compares with your bravery and tenacity.
 For your wild spirit, I will grant you this gift, the Mark of the Stallion, and with it you’ll be able to run faster and jump farther than any before you, and have the strength to carry men across the Scar.’
 And as Alil placed a gentle kiss on Nik’s head, the mark of the Stallion appeared on his body.”

-Brimwylf pulled up the leg of his trousers to expose a tattoo of a leaping horse.
+Brimjrar pulled up the leg of his trousers to expose a tattoo of a leaping horse.
 Jae jumped over a crack in the dry ground.

 Anna sat down next to the priest, who was smiling and quietly asking her questions about the Sprawl, herself, her friends, and her son.
 She was grateful for the opportunity to sit for a while and talk to the friendly stranger.

 “Using the Mark of the Stallion, Nik was able to put each man on his back and leap the entire width of the Scar, and spiders spat clumps of web to snatch him, but he landed safely on the other side.
 He did this again and again until each man was safely across, and in the distance they could see Sappath el-Sappah, and now nothing barred their path to the empress' treasure – at least, as far as they could tell…”

 “Come back tomorrow for the exciting conclusion!”
-Brimwylf announced.
+Brimjrar announced.
 “But in the meantime, get a Mark of the Stallion for only 5 copper – it’s a real tribal tattoo done with ancient techniques – and represents the grace of Alil blessing you on your journey.
 Some swear there’s enough magic in the mark to make you run faster!”

-Janus paused and glanced towards Anna, who was still talking in low tones to the priest, but now she seemed distressed and saddened.
+Jakim paused and glanced towards Anna, who was still talking in low tones to the priest, but now she seemed distressed and saddened.
 Her eyes were wet and her hands made nervous motions against her stomach.
 Brows furrowing, he stepped in her direction, but a man blocked his path, chattering excitedly.

 “What a rousing tale!
 Are there other Marks of Alil?
 I must admit, I’ve never had the courage– b-but I’ve always wanted to, you know – I have some Steppe warrior in my blood!
 A lil’, o-on my mother’s side, I mean.”

-Janus beamed at the man.
+Jakim beamed at the man.
 “Ahh, I can see it in your jawline, yes, no mistaking such a rugged shape.
 Tonight the Mother of the Sands is calling you to your destiny.
 Come inside, all of you, find the Mark that speaks to you most.
 My brother studied under a wise shaman, there’s no one more adept in the old ways, and maybe you’d like a piercing…”

 And the brothers led the interested guests into the home-turned-studio to show off their selection of goods and services.